Join a FREE Travel Info Session

 Friday, November 7 | Fez

-Evening: After a day filled with sights and history, we’ll gather for the next presentation by our scholar, then enjoy a Shabbat dinner together at the hotel.
+Evening: After a day filled with sights and history, we’ll gather for services (optional) and a Shabbat dinner together at the hotel.

 Accommodations: Fes Marriott Hotel Jnan Palace